Thai military rulers appoint anti-Thaksin advisers

 The military has issued warnings about the spread of what it considers provocative material on social media.

-The junta's team of advisers includes a former defense minister, General Prawit Wongsuwan, and former army chief General Anupong Paochinda.
+The junta's team of advisers includes a former defence minister, General Prawit Wongsuwan, and former army chief General Anupong Paochinda.

 The two men are towering figures in Thailand's military establishment and have close ties to coup leader General Prayuth Chan-ocha.
 All three are staunch monarchists and helped oust Thaksin, who remains at the heart of the political crisis, in a 2006 coup.